 Working from home is not the same as running a home-based business.
 We define working from home as:

-When you work from home, your employer will often provide you with the equipment you need to complete your work from home, such as a computer or maybe even a telephone system.
+When you work from home, your employer often provides you with the equipment you need to complete your work from home, such as a computer or telephone system.
 Depending on your agreement and contract with your employer, the equipment they provide is usually still owned by your employer.

-Your employee usually expects you to have a proper place in your home where you can conduct your work as if you were still at the office.
+Your employee usually expects you to have a proper place in your home to conduct your work as if you were still at the office.
 Many employers will have you sign in and out on a computer system when you are working, just like you would punch a time clock at an office.

-Telecommuting and Remote Work Is Not Exactly the Same As Working From Home
+Telecommuting and Remote Work Is Not the Same As Working From Home

 Many times a company may allow its employees to have a flexible work schedule.
 A flexible work schedule is if an employee needs to take a longer lunch or take a child to see the doctor, the employee can make up the hours they missed at another time.